BerlandLee/EVE-/content/career-agents/exploration.md

 Help Section, both Scanning Basics and step by step under Scanning.

 You can also look through our [scanning guide](/reference/scanning/) if you prefer a text format.
-A video guide for this chain of missions is at https://www.youtube.com/watch?v=FgdT9P6UCXM
+A video guide for this chain of misions is at https://www.youtube.com/watch?v=FgdT9P6UCXM

 As you complete the chain, you'll earn a couple of new ships (including one specifically designed for exploration), some skill books, some modules,